-SO2 emissions were modeled to determine the estimated distance from the construction source to achieve dispersion of the concentrations to less than the NAAQS Primary Standard of 0.03 ppm.
-The model shows that the SO2 levels would be below NAAQS limits at less than 500 meters (1,640 feet) for large facility construction and 250 meters (830 ft) for smaller facility construction.
+SO_2 emissions were modeled to determine the estimated distance from the construction source to achieve dispersion of the concentrations to less than the NAAQS Primary Standard of 0.14 ppm.
+The model shows that the SO2 levels would be below 3-hour NAAQS limits at less than 500 meters (1,640 feet) for large facility construction and less for smaller facility construction.
 The SO2 emissions likely would be dispersed prior to leaving the construction sites.
 Figures 3-11, 3-12, and 3-13 show the extent of the projected SO2 pollution concentrations above NAAQS levels.
-The 1-hour results are shown in Tables 3-6 and 3-7 but would be less conservative than the annual averages and are not analyzed further.